microcai/microcai.github.io/index.md

 <div id="About">

 Hello, I am 菜菜博士.
-I am co-founder of avplayer.org.
-This blog is mostly about technology, though you will find some random musings about pop, politics and culture. <a href="/about.html">More...</a>
+I am co-founder of <a href="http://avplayer.org" >avplayer.org</a> This blog is mostly about technology, though you will find some random musings about pop, politics and culture. <a href="/about.html">More...</a>

 </div>